rlane/Oort-legacy/README.md

 Every ship has an energy supply with a certain recharge rate and a limited capacity.
 Energy is used to fire guns, spawn ships, and thrust.
 If a ship attempts an action without having the required energy it is ignored.
-The ship classes vary in their energy characteristics; for example, motherships have a large energy supply that regenerates quickly while missiles have a small energy supply that does not regenerate at all.
+The ship classes vary in their energy characteristics; for example, carriers have a large energy supply that regenerates quickly while missiles have a small energy supply that does not regenerate at all.